|

 obligations, burdens and consequences stemming from their

+marriage.
 A declaration of nullity of

 marriage under Article 36 of the Family Code requires the